Small Dairy Farmers Scheme

 What is the Small Dairy Farmers Scheme?

-In England, a fund of approximately £8.5 million has been made available to support small dairy farmers.
+In England, a fund of approximately £12.38 million has been made available to support small dairy farmers.
+The final allocation was dependent on uptake by farmers across all EU adjustment aid schemes.

 In Northern Ireland, £4.1 million of funding is being spent across a range of measures, with the amount of funding remaining from the Northern Ireland Exceptional Adjustment Aid (EAA) allocation, available for small dairy farmers.